AEmotionStudio/ComfyUI-DiscordSend/README.md

 4. **UUID Support and Conflicts**
    - Each upload includes a UUID to prevent conflicts between users
    - If you experience files overwriting each other, ensure multiple users aren't sharing the same output directory

+5. **GitHub Integration Issues**
+   - Verify your token has proper permissions (needs 'repo' scope)
+   - Ensure the repository exists and you have write access
+   - Check that the file path is valid and doesn't conflict with existing directories

 ### Known Issues